jcmarchi/Github-Multiple-SSH-Keys/README.md

 # Multiple SSH Keys for Multiple Github Accounts
 ### How to configure multiple SSH Keys settings for different Github accounts and have your local development environment(s) set to work with them all.

-It is a very common scenario: developers having to deal with two or more accounts, and/or several discentralized projects.
+It is a very common scenario: developers having to deal with two or more Github accounts, and/or several discentralized projects..

-While Github helps keep each project organized and separated, most likely the developer will use the same machine to work on more than one account.
+While Github helps keep each project organized and separated, most likely the developer will use the same machine to work with more than one Github account.
+As Github doesn't allow the same **SSH PUBLIC Key** to be added across accounts, the developer is forced to keep more than one set of **SSH Keys** (PRIVATE and PUBLIC Keys) in the same machine, then use the correct one to access each specific repository.

-For public repositories accessible via **HTTPS** the **SSH Key** is not required, but private repositories are protected and only people authorized should be able to gain access to it.
-The **SSH Keys**, when properly set, allows secure access via SSH to private repositories without the need of password entry.
+The usage of SSH is optional.
+For repositories accessible via **HTTPS** the **SSH Keys** are not required.
+As such, if you are not intending to use SSH, you don't need to read this tutorial.

-I won't cover here how to setup a **_single_ SSH Key** because it should be a very basic task for any developer.
-However, ff you don't know how to do it, please <a href="http://www.google.com" target="_blank">Google</a> the subject or take a read at <a href="https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/" target="_blank">this page</a>.
+I the same sense, this tutorial won't cover how to setup a **_single_ SSH Key**.
+It should be a basic task for any developer.
+However, if you don't know how to do it, I would suggest a reading to: <a href="https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/" target="_blank">this page</a>.

-Please, notice that this small tutorial only covers the process for Linux/Unix/Mac environments.
-For Windows<sup<tm</sup> environments I suggest you to <a href="http://www.bing.com/search?q=Setting+up+Git+and+GitHub+for+development+on+Windows&go=Submit&qs=n&form=QBLH&pq=setting+up+git+and+github+for+development+on+windows&sc=0-52&sp=-1&sk=&cvid=FC7B8D05F6D64B4D8B3B487FC862CD24" target="_blank">Bing</a> it.
+Finally, this tutorial only covers the process for Linux/Unix/Mac environments.
+For Windows<sup>tm</sup> environments I suggest you to <a href="http://www.bing.com/search?q=Setting+up+Git+and+GitHub+for+development+on+Windows&go=Submit&qs=n&form=QBLH&pq=setting+up+git+and+github+for+development+on+windows&sc=0-52&sp=-1&sk=&cvid=FC7B8D05F6D64B4D8B3B487FC862CD24" target="_blank">Bing</a> it.

-It may sounds "complicated" at first glance, but the process is fast and can be done in three easy steps:
+So, let's get our handy dirty!
+The entire process can be done in three easy steps:

 STEP 1 - Create your Public Keys